Melbourne Hit and Run Lawyer

 Fleeing the scene of a car accident is not only a crime, but it also leaves victims with few options when it comes to securing justice and the fair compensation they deserve.
 If you were injured or if someone you love was killed in a hit-and-run accident in Brevard County or the surrounding areas, contact Nance Cacciatore as soon as possible.
 You do have options for recovering compensation for your medical bills, property damage, and other losses; our Melbourne hit-and-run accident attorneys can help you understand those options and develop a plan aimed at securing maximum compensation on your behalf.

-What Is a Hit & Run?
+What Is Considered a Hit and Run in Florida?

 Florida law prohibits people from leaving the scene of an accident without stopping to provide their name, address, and driver’s license, insurance, and registration information to the other people/parties involved in the accident.
 If a collision only results in property damage (including damage to a parked car), the person who caused the accident has a duty to stop, check for damage, and do everything possible to contact the property owner and provide their information (e.g., leave a note).
 If the collision results in bodily injury or death, the driver has an additional responsibility to provide reasonable aid to the others involved (e.g., call 911).